livewires/js-coding/worksheets/01-hello-world.md

 </html>
 ```

-Now when you reload the page you should get an alert that says 'Alert!'
-But what about the line `console.log()` that we added?
-That isn't seen on the page, but is hidden in the Javascript console.
-We'll be using this a lot in the future… Go into your browser, right click on the page and select `inspect`.
-In the window that appeared you should see the text `Console log!` displayed in the console section.
+Now when you reload the preview you should see the `Console message!` displayed in the console section.

 ## Explore

-Experiment with putting different content into `alert()` and `console.log()`.
+Experiment with putting different content inside the brackets of the function call `console.log()`.

 Try putting in some simple maths like `1 + 1`…